neaps/tide-predictor/README.md

 const TidePrediction = require('@neaps/tide-prediction/dist/commonjs')
 ```

+There are also packaged and minified versions for the browser in `dist/web`.

 # Usage

 Neaps requires that you [provide your own tidal harmonics information](#constituent-object) to generate a prediction.